swapnilk30/java-developer-notes/01_Core Java.md

 1. Input and
 2. Output
 - We can perform **File Handling** in java by java I/O API.
-- io Exception -> fully checked exception
+- IOException , FileNotFoundException-> fully checked exception

 - Type of streams :
 1. Byte Stream